construction calculator

 Tips & cautions

-• Assumes uniform slopes between shallow and deep ends.
+• It assumes uniform slopes between shallow and deep ends.
+Localized depressions or raised areas are averaged out in the calculation.

 Worked examples